Brave as a Lion: 5 Outstanding Tips for Making Friends with Spanish Grammar

 There are a number of ways to do this.
 You might write in a little Spanish journal every month, day or week.
 You could write it like a real diary, recording what you’ve done that day, or you could write a little text using the new vocabulary and grammar you’ve learned since the last entry.

 You could also use an app to do the hard work of tracking your progress for you.
-Apps like LangFolio create lots of clever graphs that help you see your progress, and you can use apps such as QuickVoice Recorder to record yourself speaking in Spanish and then listen back to hear how you’ve improved over time.
+You can use apps such as QuickVoice Recorder to record yourself speaking in Spanish and then listen back to hear how you’ve improved over time.

 It’s a good idea to record yourself speaking for a set length of time, say one minute or thirty seconds on a specific subject (i.e. my family).
 You can then record yourself again talking about the same subject two weeks, two months or six months later (depending on how fast you think you’re improving, if you’re doing an intensive Spanish course you could even record yourself every day).
 You can then listen back and actually hear yourself getting better over time.

 You can also review your recordings a couple of weeks or even immediately after you record them and see if you can correct any errors you made.

 This is useful for improving several skills in Spanish, but if you want to focus on one grammar area in particular, you could record yourself talking in the past tense, in the future tense, trying to use conditionals, or whatever it is that you’re currently struggling with.
 You can focus on the same grammar point over several recordings until you’re happy that you’ve got to grips with it.

 For an extra challenge, you could begin by recording a basic speech about a specific topic (family would also work well here) and then challenge yourself to add in a new aspect of grammar, such as those mentioned above, every time you record yourself.